FerdiStro/spring-postman-request-generator/README.md

 * Only methods annotated with Spring Web annotation  `@RequestMapping` is currently supported.
 * The plugin is designed for use with Spring projects inside IntelliJ IDEA.
+* Plugin is in development, so maybe it will not work as expected

 ---